pazz/alot/docs/source/usage/modes/search.rst

         comma separated list of tags

     optional arguments
-        :---no-flush: postpone a writeout to the index (Defaults to: 'True').
-        :---all: retag all messages in search result.
+        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: retag all messages in search result

 .. _cmd.search.toggletags:

 .. describe:: toggletags

-    flip presence of tags on this thread.
-A tag is considered present if at least one message contained in this thread is tagged with it.
-In that case this command will remove the tag from every message in the thread.
+    flip presence of tags on this thread: a tag is considered present and removed if at least one message in this thread is tagged with it

     argument
         comma separated list of tags

     optional arguments
-        :---no-flush: postpone a writeout to the index (Defaults to: 'True').
+        :---no-flush: postpone a writeout to the index (defaults to: 'True')

 .. _cmd.search.untag: